JulianaStrieder/My_DataAnalyst_Toolbox/Linux_Command_Line/Basics_Command_Line.md

     `tar -vczf here_is_zip_file_name.tar.gz /here_you_specify_directory_to_be_compressed`

-    > -vczf means: v from verbose, c for create a file), z for compress with gzip, and f for file (create a compacted file).
+    > -vczf means: v from verbose, c for create a file, z for compress with gzip, and f for file.